 Overcoming Writer's Block for Your College Admissions Essay

-Writer’s block can hinder even the best ideas for a college admissions essay.
+Writer’s block can hinder even the best ideas for a college or university admissions essay.
+This is understandable, as there is a lot of pressure associated with writing a good essay.
 Here are a few ways to make sure your writing sings.

 Most students don't sit down and write an entire application essay in one sitting.
 Set realistic deadlines for yourself.
 The first time you sit down, write an outline.
 The second time, finish a draft.